developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 -----

-## Clone Profile
+## CloneProfile

-The Clone Profile API command can be used to clone DataWedge profiles
+Used to create a copy of an existing DataWedge Profile.

 ###FUNCTION PROTOTYPE

+	:::java
 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION");
 	i.putExtra("com.symbol.datawedge.api.CLONE_PROFILE", <values>);

 ###PARAMETERS

-**ACTION**: String "com.symbol.datawedge.api.ACTION"
+**ACTION**: String `com.symbol.datawedge.api.ACTION`

-**EXTRA_DATA**: String "com.symbol.datawedge.api.DELETE_PROFILE"
+**EXTRA_DATA**: String `com.symbol.datawedge.api.DELETE_PROFILE`

-**String[] &lt;values&gt;**: Profile name to be copied, New profile name
+**String[ ] &lt;values&gt;**: Name of Profile to be copied, new Profile name

 ###RETURN VALUES
-None.
+(None)

-Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters
+Error messages are logged for invalid actions and parameters.

 ###EXAMPLE

+	:::java
 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION");
-	String[] values = {"Source profile","Destination Profile"};
+	String[ ] values = {"Source profile","Destination Profile"};
 	i.putExtra("com.symbol.datawedge.api.CLONE_PROFILE", values);
 	context.this.sendBroadcast(i);

 -----

-## Rename Profile
+## RenameProfile
-The Rename Profile API command can be used to rename DataWedge profiles
+Used to rename a DataWedge Profile.

 ###FUNCTION PROTOTYPE